hammad-tariq/flutter-app-architecture/README.md

 ## Libraries/Frameworks and Architecture

 - Clean Code
-- Bloc for Widget state managment
+- Bloc for Widget state management
+- Dio for Networking
+- Flutter Localization
+- Equatable to facilitate == and hashCode overrides
+- DartZ for functional programming
+- Get_it for service locator
 - Manage theme from single source